TSEpic Race Rules and Procedures

 Bicycles and Support

 Mechanical and feed support from outside entities is not permitted except at official checkpoints.
 In all cases of maintenance and repair during a stage, participants are required to complete the full distance of the stage with their bikes and within the time allowed.
-Bike repair services are available from the tech partners: Freeze Thaw Cycles, Feedback Sports and Kona Bicycles at the primary official checkpoints and at the event camp.
-In the event of a major mechanical, Kona will have a selection of several size bikes which can be swapped for racers’ bikes at the primary checkpoint each day.
+Bike repair services are available from the tech partners: Freeze Thaw Cycles and Diamondback Bikes at the primary official checkpoints and at the event camp.
+In the event of a major mechanical, Diamondback will have a selection of bikes which can be swapped for racers’ bikes at the primary checkpoint each day.
 Your number plate must be transferred to the support bike.
 Use of these bikes is a last resort to be used to finish the stage and are only available if your bike cannot be repaired on course.
-Neutral bikes must be returned to Kona after the stage.
+Neutral bikes must be returned to the Freeze Thaw Camp Shop after the stage.
 If your bike is broken beyond repair you will need to make other arrangements for the rest of the race.
-No stages may be started on neutral bikes.
+No stages may be started on a neutral bike.
 No other bikes can be swapped at any time during a stage, only the designated support bikes at checkpoints.

 Helmets and Clothing